Analysis | The Trump administration’s politicization of coronavirus comes to a head

 Caputo’s hiatus is easy to chalk up to his incendiary comments about armed conflict after the election (though those should hardly be any surprise given some of the Roger Stone acolyte’s demonstrated history of vulgar, sexist, culturally derogatory and extreme rhetoric) and perhaps less so for deriding government scientists for “sedition.”
 But Alexander’s departure so soon after these revelations suggests his specific actions on the coronavirus were a bridge too far.

 This is hardly the first example of such a thing, as I detailed earlier this week.
-Trump himself has leaned on health officials to approve unproven treatments, for example, and his pressure recently preceded Food and Drug Administration Commissioner Stephen M. Hahn apologizing for misstating statistics while helping Trump hype the promise of convalescent plasma.
+Trump himself has leaned on health officials to approve unproven treatments, for example, and his pressure recently preceded Food and Drug Administration Commissioner Stephen Hahn’s apology for misstating statistics while helping Trump hype the promise of convalescent plasma.

 Hahn’s comments — and his later apology — affirmed the idea that politics was seeping into the work of health officials who are supposed to be above playing that game.
 And now Alexander’s departure adds to the affirmation.